 “There’s this weird thing in WordPress where, if you upload an image, not only does it allow you to embed the image in the post, it also automatically creates a page for that image on your site.
 This is the media post type.

-So now that single image has its own page and that page is very thin, because the only thing on that page is that image and maybe the alt text that you put in there, but there’s nothing else on that page.
+So now that single image has its own page and the content on that page is very thin, because the only thing on that page is that image and maybe the alt text that you put in there, but there’s nothing else on that page.
 So this is thin content.
 That’s why we noindex it by default because there is really no reason to have that indexed by Google and to make sure that that thing ranks.
 So that’s why we do that, we like sensible defaults like that.

 In the series Ask Yoast we answer SEO questions from our readers.
 Have an SEO-related question?
 Let us help you out!
 Send an email to email@example.com.